The Benefits Of Waterbirth

 Tight nuchal cords were a reason to ask mother to stand for the birth so that the practitioner could cut the cord and then deliver that baby.
 Now, the universal practice is to no even feel for a cord in a waterbirth, unless there has been a very slow second stage and you are afraid of cord compression.
 No attempt is made to clamp and cut the cord.
 The body is birthed and then the cord it unwrapped.
 It is amazing to watch a baby somersault and unwrap begin to unwrap their own cord in the expanse of the birth pool.

 Breech position was definitely a reason for a more controlled birth or even an automatic cesarean section.
-But there are practitioners throughout the world who recognize that there is increased safety for the baby if it is born in water.
+But there are practitioners throughout the world who recognise that there is increased safety for the baby if it is born in water.
 The most experienced doctor that we know of is Hermann Ponette, an obstetrician who practices at H. Surreys Hospital in Ostend, Belgium.
 He has attended well over 2000 waterbirths including breeches and twins.
 He uses a frank breech position as an indication for a waterbirth.
 There are other reports of a few hospitals in the US attending breech waterbirths and approximately 50 reported breech births in water at home.

 Shoulder dystocia is considered an obstetric or midwifery emergency by most practitioners.
 Protocols require mothers who are anticipating large babies to leave the bath.
 Now there is a growing body of experience that suggests that shoulder dystocia can be managed easier in the pool.
 Canadian midwife, Gloria Lemay, has written a protocol for management of shoulder dystocia in the water.
 It appears that tight shoulders happen more often because of practitioners or moms trying to push before the baby fully rotates.
 Position changes in the water are so much easier to effect and the mother doesn’t panic but remains calm.
 A quick switch to hands and knees or even to standing up with one foot up on the edge of the pool if shoulders are really tight can help maneuver baby out.